GreenVenom77/GreenVenom77/README.md

 ---

-- 🔭 I’m currently working on a small game called (Filters Lab) it's a small mobile game that you can use image filters and have your phone camera on to apply them and have some fun and I have it's repo public for everyone to see and add on it if they want.
 - 🌱 I’m currently learning Android development specifically Kotlin with Jetpack Compose to have a larger knowledge base and might make it my main field.
 - 📫 How to reach me: Send an email at hossamwalidbs@gmail.com or a dm on Twitter or Linkedin, you can go to my profiles by clicking on the icons below.